bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 But what if you want to redirect users to a login page when they aren’t logged in?
 The `<Redirect>` component from React Router helps you redirect users!

 The component takes only one prop: `to`.
 When it renders, it replaces the current URL with the value of its `to` prop.
-Typically you conditionally render `<Redirect>` to redirect the user away from some page you don’t want them to visit.
+Typically you conditionally render `<Redirect>` to redirect the user away from some page you don't want them to visit.
 The example below checks whether there is a defined `currentUser` prop.
 If so, the `<Route>` will render the `Home` component.
 Otherwise, it will redirect the user to the `/login` path.

     <Route
       exact path="/"